 All proposals should respond to Film Hub South East's key strategic objectives, which are outlined in the following pages.
-Along with the strategic objectives we encourage projects to embed inclusion and environmental sustainability into their approach.
+Hub Members must also be able to set out how they will address the $\underline{\sf BFI \, Diversity \, Standards}$.

-The Film Exhibition Fund: under £3k is intended to support activity in any format that is relatively short in length and/ or small in scale, with delivery taking place between April 2023 and March 2024.
+The Film Exhibition Fund: under £3k is intended to support activity in any format that is relatively short in length and/or small in scale, with delivery taking place between April 2024 and March 2025.
 Members can apply for support for programming, marketing and associated costs.